 “You have to surround yourself with people who share similar purpose as you do, and above all people who encourage you and believe in you.”

 My higher purpose mission in life is to be a source of empowerment.
-I believe humanity suffers from a dreadful virus, a disease, a silent killer or dreams and hope.
+I believe humanity suffers from a dreadful virus, a disease, a silent killer of dreams and hope.

-The canvas of my mission is not just my children, it is my wife, my friends, my colleagues, my clients, my book readers, and all those I come in contact with, maybe even you reading this post.
+The canvas of my mission is not just my children, it is my wife, my friends, my colleagues, my clients, my book readers, and all those I encounter, maybe even you reading this post.

 What is your higher purpose mission in life?